curriculum & policies

 Letter strings and recognizing punctuation

-We understand that our Pre K Prep program serves children who are beginning to learn important life skills and rules/routines.
+We understand that our Pre-K Prep program serves children who are beginning to learn important life skills and rules/routines.
 Our goal is to foster appropriate behavior for home and school in all of our students, but understand at times it can be challenging.
 We will handle any offensive behavior (including biting, hitting, etc) on a case-by-case basis, informing all parents of involved children directly.
 If disruptive behavior becomes a pattern, we may request a meeting with the child’s parents to address the issues involved and to discuss next steps, if necessary.

 Due to all of our sessions being at capacity, we are unable to offer makeups or refunds for missed classes due to illness or vacation.
 Please do not bring your child to class if they have had a fever in the last 24 hours or are exhibiting symptoms that indicate sickness (including vomiting, diarrhea, cough or rash, runny nose etc).
 In the event of inclement weather, we will contact each family to alert them personally.
 If you are planning to keep your child home for any reason, please let us know in advance.
+There are three built in emergency days throughout the year in which TLPC may close down, if necessary.
+Make up days are not offered for these days if used.
+Parents/Guardians will be contacted prior to any emergency closure via email.

+Drop off is at 8:55/9am each morning.
 All children must be walked into the facility by parent or caregiver and sign child in with staff member or teacher.
 Strollers must remain outside due to limited space and the fire hazard they will cause in entryway.

+Pick up is at 12pm each day.
 For safety reasons, we will only release children directly to primary caregiver as noted by parents/guardian on information forms.
 Adults will need to come into the Pre K Prep room and sign each child out personally.
 This will allow staff/teachers to safely hand each child off to parent/guardian.
 In the event that another adult will be picking up a child, the teacher must be notified ahead of time to ensure a safe handoff in writing via email.
 Proper identification is required for your child to be released.

 Please send your son or daughter with a snack and water bottle each day.
 Although each child does have his/her own cubby, please label your items with your child’s name if possible.
 TLPC is a nut-free facility so please be sure all snacks from home are nut-free.
 We encourage families to send their children with a snack that they enjoy and that is not a choking hazard.
 As a reminder, all parents/guardians must notify the staff at TLPC of any food or other allergies on information page.
 If your child has/uses an EpiPen or other medication, please provide a note from your doctor giving consent to a teacher to use the medication if necessary and be sure medication is labeled and provided daily.